Sasqe/TARS/README.md

 - NLTK, PyEnchant, and more.

 # REQUIRED MODULES
+ If using docker, all you need is the docker image.

- All you need is docker, and the docker image :)
+ If using python, all you need is virtualenv, nltk('punkt'), nltk('wordnet'), and the packages in requirements.txt.

 # DOCUMENTATION
 Documentation can be found in the 'Documents' directory located in the root of the project.